spacepy/dbprocessing/docs/scripts.rst

    Make the config file without a comment header block on top

-.. warning:: This is untested and not fully useful yet.

 .. _scripts_coveragePlot:

 coveragePlot.py
 ---------------
-.. program:: coveragePlot
+.. program:: coveragePlot.py

 Creates a coverage plot based on config file input.
 This script is useful for determining which files may be missing from a processing chain.
-See note on :ref:`scripts_htmlCoverage`.
+Either this or `htmlCoverage.py`_ works (probably this)

 .. option:: configfile

    The config file to read.
+See the :ref:`configuration file documentation <configurationfiles_coveragePlot>`.

-.. warning:: Has some bugs.
-Doesn't catch most recent files reliably or something.
+.. warning:: Has some bugs, possibly not catching most recent files reliably.

-See :doc:`ConfigurationFiles` for a full description of the config file format and capability.

 CreateDB.py
 -----------
-.. program:: CreateDB
+.. program:: CreateDB.py

-Create an empty sqlite database for use in dbprocessing.
+Create an empty database with all dbprocessing tables.
-(currently creates a RBSP database, this should be updated as an option).

 This is the first step in the setup of a new processing chain.

 .. option:: -d <dialect>, --dialect <dialect>

-   sqlalchemy dialect to use, ``sqlite`` (default) or ``postgresql``
+   sqlalchemy dialect to use, ``sqlite`` (default) or ``postgresql``.
+   If ``postgresql``, database must exist, this script will set up the tables.

 .. option:: dbname

-   The name of the database to create
+   The name of the database to create (filename if using sqlite).

 dbOnlyFiles.py
 --------------
 .. program:: dbOnlyFiles.py

-Show files in database but not on disk.
-Additionally, this can remove files from the db that are only in the db.
+Show file ID of files which are recorded in the database as being on disk, but where the file is not present on disk.
+Optionally mark these missing files in the database as not being on disk.

 .. option:: -s <date>, --startDate <date>

-   Date to start reprocessing (e.g. 2012-10-02)
+   First date to check (e.g. 2012-10-02)

 .. option:: -e <date>, --endDate <date>

-   Date to end reprocessing (e.g. 2012-10-25)
+   Last date to check, inclusive (e.g. 2012-10-25)

 .. option:: -f, --fix

-   Fix the database exists_on_disk field
+   Update database ``exists_on_disk`` to ``False`` for files which are not present.

 .. option:: -m <dbname>, --mission <dbname>